utshomax/postman-docs/src/pages/docs/api-governance/api-definition/openapi3.md

 <img alt="OpenAPI 3.0 rule violations" src="https://assets.postman.com/postman-docs/v10/api-definition-rule-violations-openapi3-v10.1.jpg" />

-### Warnings for OpenAPI 3.0
+### Warnings for OpenAPI 3

-For all APIs defined in OpenAPI 3.0, the following list describes possible warning messages and potential ways to resolve them.
+For all APIs defined in OpenAPI 3.0 and 3.1, the following list describes possible warning messages and potential ways to resolve them.

 <!-- vale off -->